Ford GAA engine

-The Ford GAA engine is an American all-aluminum 32-valve DOHC 60-degree liquid-cooled V8 internal combustion engine with a flat-plane crank designed and produced by the Ford Motor Company before and during World War II.
+The Ford GAA engine is an American all-aluminum 32-valve DOHC 60-degree gasoline-fueled liquid-cooled V8 internal combustion engine with a flat-plane crank.
+It was designed and produced by the Ford Motor Company during World War II.
 It features twin Stromberg NA-Y5-G carburetors, dual magnetos and twin spark plugs making up a full dual ignition system, and crossflow induction.
 It displaces 1100 cuin and puts out well over 1000 lbft of torque from idle to 2,200 rpm.
 The factory-rated net output was 500 hp at 2,600 rpm.

 The GAA powered several models and derivatives of the M4A3 Sherman medium tank.